-The District shares common boundaries with Wa West District and Wa East to the North, Bole District to the South, West Gonja District to the East and La Cote d’Ivoire and Burkina Faso to the West.
+The Sawla-Tuna- Kalba District was carved out of the then Bole District in 2004.
+Indeed, the District was one of the twenty-eight (28) districts created in that year 2004.
+As one of the twenty (26) districts in the Northern Region, the district is located in the western part of the Northern Region, between latitudes 8 40o and 9 40 o North and longitudes 1 o 50 and 2 o 45 o West.
+The District shares common boundaries with Wa West District, Wa Municipal and Wa East to the North, Bole District to the South, West Gonja District to the East and La Cote d’Ivoire to the West.
 It has a total land area of about 4,601 square kilometers out of the total area of 74,984 kilometers of the Northern Region, representing six point fourteen percent (6.14%) of the total land mass of the Northern Region.
-Sawla-Tuna-Kalba District capital (Sawla) is about 210 kilometers North West of Tamale, the Regional capital in the Republic of Ghana.
+Sawla-Tuna-Kalba District administrative capital Sawla is about 210 kilometers North West of Tamale, the Regional capital in the Republic of Ghana.

 For the District Chief Executive for SAwla-Tuna-Kalba, a healthy society gives hope for continues and improved socio economic activities hence the assembly remains committed to investing in to improve health delivery in the district.

 Alhaji Mumuni Isaac Dramani, the District Chief Executive for the Sawla-Tuna-Kalba District has called for maximum support from the citizens of the district to authorities towards the speedy development of the district.